akent22000/python-p3-v2-final-project-template/README.md

 ## Introduction

-This project assists schools in managing their teachers and students' databases.
+This project assists schools in managing the databases of teachers and students.
 Functionality within the Command-Line Interface menu includes:
 -listing all teachers,
 -listing all students within a teacher's classroom, -adding and removing teachers